 Getting to Goče and the many other wine-producing villages in the Vipava Valley is near impossible without your own transport, but contact Go Real Europe and we’ll arrange a special wine or outdoor adventure tour for you with local guides who’ll call in to collect you from your hotel in Ljubljana if you wish.

 6/ Šmarna Gora

-Šmarna Gora is a double-humped hill lying in the northern extremity of Ljubljana that offers visitors easy access to the best views of the Slovene capital and a great cardio workout if you need to get your blood plumping before or after a day of relaxed sight-seeing in the city.
-The ascent to the summit of Šmarna Gora hill, 669 metres (2,194ft) above sea level, takes from half an hour to a little over an hour, depending on your level of fitness.
+Šmarna Gora is a double-humped hill lying in the northern extremity of Ljubljana that offers visitors easy access to the best views of the Slovene capital and a great cardio workout if you need to get your blood pumping before or after a day of relaxed sight-seeing in the city.
+The ascent to the summit of Šmarna Gora hill, 669 meters (2,194ft) above sea level, takes from half an hour to a little over an hour, depending on your level of fitness.
 The top of the hill, accessible by 15 well-maintained, signposted and relatively easy routes, offers beautiful views of Kamnik and the Julian Alps, the Ljubljana basin and the distant Dolenjska region with Mount Trdinov vrh.
-To get there from the centre of Ljublajana, take bus no.1B or no.8 to Tacenski Most.
+To get there from the center of Ljubljana, take bus no.1B or no.8 to Tacenski Most.